xynehq/gpu-scripts/README.md

         *   Launches the SGLang server with the selected model, detected GPU count, and configured host/port (defaults to `0.0.0.0:30000`).

 *   **`test_sglang_model.sh`**:
-    *   Allows interactive testing of a running SGLang server with an expanded list of ~200 diverse questions.
+    *   Allows interactive testing of a running SGLang server.
+Questions are now read from `queries.txt` (contains a large list of ~500 diverse questions).
     *   If no model ID is provided as an argument, it reads models from `model.txt` and uses `scripts/check_model_cached.py` to filter for locally cached models, then presents these for selection.
     *   Supports both sequential and parallel API calls.
     *   For parallel mode, it offers an option to specify the number of concurrent requests per batch, pausing for user confirmation before starting the next batch.
 Sequential mode runs all questions without batching.